-China Polymer Corridor: How Long Does the Advantage Last?
+China Polymer Export Outlook: How Long Does the Advantage Last?

 The last corridor standing

-In our previous analysis, we mapped how the Hormuz closure cascaded across four supply corridors, leaving China as the only one operating at near-normal capacity for Southeast Asian polymer buyers.
+In our previous analysis, we mapped how Hormuz constraints (selective transit disruptions rather than a full closure) cascaded across four supply corridors, leaving China as the only one operating at near-normal capacity for Southeast Asian polymer buyers.

 The natural follow-up question: how long does this last?